Battle of Britain: Day and night attacks on London: start of the Blitz

 Hitler's "Directive No. 17 – For the conduct of air and sea warfare against England" issued on 1 August 1940, reserved to himself the right to decide on terror attacks as measures of reprisal.
 Hitler issued a directive that London was not to be bombed save on his sole instruction.
 In preparation, detailed target plans under the code name Operation Loge for raids on communications, power stations, armaments works and docks in the Port of London were distributed to the Fliegerkorps in July.
 The port areas were crowded next to residential housing and civilian casualties would be expected, but this would combine military and economic targets with indirect effects on morale.
 The strategy agreed on 6 August was for raids on military and economic targets in towns and cities to culminate in a major attack on London.
 In mid-August, raids were made on targets on the outskirts of London.

-Luftwaffe doctrine included the possibility of retaliatory attacks on cities, and since 11 May small scale night raids by RAF Bomber Command had frequently bombed residential areas.
+Luftwaffe doctrine included the possibility of retaliatory attacks on cities, and since 11 May small-scale night raids by RAF Bomber Command had frequently bombed residential areas.
 The Germans assumed this was deliberate, and as the raids increased in frequency and scale the population grew impatient for measures of revenge.
 On 25 August 1940, 81 bombers of Bomber Command were sent out to raid industrial and commercial targets in Berlin.
-Clouds prevented accurate identification and the bombs fell across the city, causing some casualties among the civilian population as well as damage to residential areas.
+Clouds prevented accurate identification and the bombs fell across the city, causing casualties among the civilian population as well as damage to residential areas.
 Continuing RAF raids on Berlin led to Hitler withdrawing his directive on 30 August, and giving the go-ahead to the planned bombing offensive.
 On 3 September Göring planned to bomb London daily, with General Albert Kesselring's enthusiastic support, having received reports the average strength of RAF squadrons was down to five or seven fighters out of twelve and their airfields in the area were out of action.
 Hitler issued a directive on 5 September to attack cities including London.
-In his widely publicised speech delivered on 4 September 1940, Hitler condemned the bombing of Berlin and presented the planned attacks on London as reprisals.
+In a widely publicised speech delivered on 4 September 1940, Hitler condemned the bombing of Berlin and presented the planned attacks on London as reprisals.
 The first daylight raid was titled Vergeltungsangriff (revenge attack).